Florida Fair And Open Primaries

-As part of our continuing effort to urge the CRC to forward an amendment for a top two non-partisan open primary for voter consideration, we are collecting signatures on a petition of support.
+As part of our continuing effort to urge the CRC to forward an open primaries amendment to the 2018 ballot, we are collecting signatures on a petition of support.

 To sign the petition, or to learn more, please click here.

 To opt in to Florida Fair and Open Primaries, in order to stay abreast of our progress please click http://eepurl.com/cL60FH.

 Thank you for your support of open primaries for Florida.